 5.3 Live weather and webcam

 Before leaving, check the live webcam installed on the Haut-Giffre Tourism Office site.
-It allows verification of weather conditions and snow cover depending on the season.
+It allows you to verify the weather conditions and snow cover according to the season.

 6. The Cirque du Fer-à-Cheval through the seasons

-6.1 Spring and summer: the explosion of waterfalls
+6.1 Spring and summer: the burst of waterfalls

-The snowmelt gives life to a multitude of waterfalls.
-The green of the meadows contrasts with the white of the still snow-covered peaks: a magical setting for hiking and photography.
+The snow melt brings many waterfalls to life.
+The green meadows contrast with the white of the still snow-covered peaks: a magical setting for hiking and photography.
 Beware of overcrowding.

 6.2 Autumn: foliage and tranquility

-The site is much less frequented, and the autumn colors transform the landscape.
+The site is much less crowded, and the autumn colors transform the landscape.
 It is an ideal period for contemplatives and photographers.

 6.3 Winter: a fairy tale setting

 Under the snow, the cirque takes on a whole new dimension.
-Some areas are accessible with snowshoes or ski touring.
+Some areas are accessible by snowshoes or ski touring.
 The partially frozen waterfalls offer a magical spectacle.
-Beware, at this time the bottom of the cirque is not accessible as it is too dangerous (high risk of avalanche).
+Beware, at this time the bottom of the cirque is not accessible because it is too dangerous (high risk of avalanche).

-7. The Cirque du Fer-à-Cheval, alpine biodiversity sanctuary
+7. The Cirque du Fer-à-Cheval, sanctuary of alpine biodiversity

 An exceptional mountain ecosystem

 Beyond its spectacular landscape, the Cirque du Fer-à-Cheval is a true ecological refuge.
-Thanks to its isolated topography, its varied altitude (from 900 to 3,000 m), and the preservation of its natural environments, it shelters a remarkable biological diversity.
-It is a core zone of the Natura 2000 site “Sixt-Passy”, also integrated into the network of Grands Sites de France, making it a model of environmental conservation in Haute-Savoie.
+Thanks to its isolated topography, its varied altitude (from 900 to 3,000 m), and the preservation of its natural environments, it hosts a remarkable biological diversity.
+It is a core zone of the Natura 2000 “Sixt-Passy” site, also integrated into the network of Grand Sites of France, making it a model of environmental conservation in Haute-Savoie.

-- Chamois and ibex, often observable early in the morning on the cliffs.
+- Chamois and ibex, often observable early morning on the cliffs.

-- Golden eagles, nesting in the cliffs, with regulated observation zones.
+- Golden eagles, nesting on the cliffs, with regulated observation zones.

-- Eurasian lynx, discreet but sporadically reported in the area.
+- Eurasian lynx, discreet but occasionally reported in the area.

-- Alpine black salamander, an endemic species visible after rain, especially in humid undergrowth.
+- Alpine black salamander, endemic species visible after rain, especially in humid undergrowth.

 |---|---|---|---|